25 Best HIDDEN GEMS of Rome That You Cannot Miss

 - 💰 Price: FREE

 Welcome to one of Rome’s four major papal basilicas!
-Basilica San Paolo Fuori le Mura is the second largest after the St. Peters Basilica (The Vatican).
+Basilica San Paolo Fuori le Mura is the second largest after St. Peter’s Basilica (The Vatican).
 Personally, this basilica is one of the biggest works of art in Rome!

-This is easily one of the most spectacular hidden gems in Rome, and it’s hard to believe it receives such few visits!
+This is easily one of the most spectacular hidden gems in Rome, and it’s hard to believe it receives so few visitors!

 Hidden Gems in Rome: Art & Culture